jmmontanana/phantom_monitoring_client/src/plugins/README.md

 ## NVML Plugin

-This plugin is based on the nvml (NVIDIA management library)[NVML][nvml], which is a C-based API for monitoring various states of the NVIDIA GPU devices.
-It is required to use the library **libnvidia-ml.so**, which is installed with the NVIDIA Display Driver, therefore the default library path (/usr/lib64 or /usr/lib) is used to link and build the plugin.
+This plugin is based on the nvml ([NVIDIA management library][nvml]), which is a C-based API for monitoring various states of the NVIDIA GPU devices.
+It is required to use the library **libnvidia-ml.so**, which is installed with the NVIDIA Display Driver, therefore the default library path (`/usr/lib64` or `/usr/lib`) is used to link and build the plugin.
 During the monitoring setup process, done the setup.sh shell script, the NVIDIA SDK with appropriate header file is installed.

 ### Usage and metrics